DinographicPixels/emitterbuilder/README.md

 # emitterbuilder
 #### Made to create event emitter easily.

+## What's new?
+- `.emit` supports extra args.
+- docs are up to date.

 ## How to use it?
 Get started.
 ### Install package:
 With npm: `npm install emitterbuilder@latest`